Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 A man and woman are standing outdoors holding puppies, near an open car trunk.
 The woman, in a black top and denim shorts, and the man, in a gray shirt and cap, seem ready for some pet transport.
 It looks like Jason Luck’s organized travel plans will ensure these little ones reach their destination safely.

-UPS has made a name for itself as one of the top shipping companies in the United States, so it just makes sense that you could potentially ship a pet through them.
+UPS is a major shipping company in the United States, so it just makes sense that you could potentially ship a pet through them.
 But the question remains, can you?
 And can you ship a pet through the United States Postal Service?
 Spoiler alert: you can’t — so we’ll tackle several other options for you.

 A dog sitting in the back seat of a car during a Driver Interview at CitizenShipper.

 So UPS and USPS don’t ship pets.
 So what should you do?
 What options do you have to transport your pet?
-The best part is that you have many.
+You have five main alternatives.
 Let’s take a look at them.

 Option 1: Air Travel with an Air Nanny

-Transporting a pet by air is one common way to get them from point A to point B. There’s definitely some advantages, including:
+Transporting a pet by air is one common way to get them from point A to point B. There are definitely some advantages, including:

 • It’s the fastest way to move a pet long distances.